-Fruit – A ripened ovary; an ovary or ovaries and sometimes associated structures after ovule fertilization.
+Fruit – A ripened ovary, usually containing a seed or seeds.
+Consists of an ovary or ovaries, and sometimes associated structures after ovule fertilization.

 Glabrous – Smooth, without hairs.

-Gland – A small, gen spheric body that secretes a gen sticky substance, located on epidermis or at the tip of a hair.
+Gland – A small, usually spheric body that secretes a sticky substance, located on epidermis or at the tip of a hair.

-Glaucous – Covered with a gen whitish or bluish waxy or powdery film that is sometimes easily rubbed off.
+Glaucous – Covered with a whitish or bluish waxy or powdery film, that may be easily rubbed off.